Iuriiiii/TinyML/README.md

 ```

 #### Incluiding on your project
-You should create a new TinyML object with the source to parse, check the parse and put the result in the main window object.
+You can create a TinyML object directly from a string containing the TinyML code has you can see in the following example:

 ```javascript
 function body()